Life Fitness IC1 Indoor Cycle Review: Sturdy But Outdated!

-The grey, silver and red Life Fitness IC1 indoor cycle is an impressive bike.
-It is a low-priced yet durable exercise bike trainer that supports up to 290 pounds of user weight and designed for all fitness levels.
+This Life Fitness IC1 indoor cycle is an impressive indoor bike.
+It is a low-priced yet durable exercise bike that supports up to 290 pounds of user weight and is designed for all fitness levels.

 It is the very first Life Fitness spin bike that was powered by ICG and released years ago.
-But due to its high-quality, smooth ride and affordable price, it is still one of the top spin bikes under $1000 in 2020.
+But due to its high-quality, smooth ride, and affordable price, it is still one of the good spin bikes under $1000.

-As ICG’s entry-level cycle, the IC1 offers a simplified feature-set without compromise on premium grade materials, proven engineering process and design.
-The IC1 is a rock-solid spin bike, suitable for high commercial use and comes with a generous warranty.
+As ICG’s entry-level cycle, the IC1 offers a simplified feature-set without compromising on premium grade materials, proven engineering process, and design.
+The IC1 is a rock-solid spin bike, suitable for high commercial use, and comes with a generous warranty.

 Despite coming from the world’s leading fitness equipment brand, the Life Fitness IC1 exercise bike is less expensive compared to many other indoor cycling bikes with the same features from lesser-known brands.

 This unit’s list price is $999 but now it is priced at about $890 with fast shipping included.
 Here’s an overview and comparison of the Life Fitness indoor bikes.

 Life Fitness ICG Indoor Cycling Group Bike Comparison

 Currently, there are 8 models of Life Fitness ICG bikes and IC1 is the very first model.
 If you take a look at the Life Fitness IC8, you will immediately notice how long the company has gone since the Life Fitness IC1.